 Is It Safe to Travel to Sri Lanka in 2026?

 Sri Lanka is currently rated Level 2 — Exercise Increased Caution by the U.S. Department of State.
-Demonstrations and protests over the economic and political situation can happen at any time, and police have used water cannons and tear gas to disperse protesters.
-There is a risk of terrorist violence, including attacks targeting tourist locations, transportation hubs, and public areas.
-Approximately 23 square kilometers of Sri Lanka still have land mines, particularly in the northern and eastern regions.
+Demonstrations over the economic and political situation can happen at any time, and police may use force to disperse protesters.
+Terrorist attacks have occurred with little or no warning, targeting tourist locations and public areas.
+Approximately 23 square kilometers of Sri Lanka still have land mines from the civil war, particularly in the northern districts of the Northern Province.

 Key concerns cited in the advisory: